Medically reviewed by Drugs.com. Last updated on Apr 1, 2021.

 - How Supplied/Storage and Handling

-- NSAIDs may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at a greater risk.
-(See WARNINGS.)
+- Nonsteroidal anti-inflammatory drugs (NSAIDs) cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use [see Warnings and Precautions (5.1)].

-- NSAIDs cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+- NSAIDs cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal events.
-(See WARNINGS.)
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events [see Warnings and Precautions (5.2)].

 Indications and Usage for Indocin Suspension

 INDOCIN Oral Suspension is indicated for:

 - Moderate to severe rheumatoid arthritis including acute flares of chronic disease

 - Acute painful shoulder (bursitis and/or tendinitis)